MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/third-party-join.md

 2. Make sure your organization doesn't have any policies that would prevent you from connecting to third-party meeting services.
 3. Configure Teams Rooms to allow third-party meetings.

-The following sections show you how to do each of these steps.
+The following sections show you how to complete each of these steps.

 ## Step 1: Allow calendar invite processing for third-party meetings